fmcingvale/verbii/README.md

 - Unittests must produce identical results to C++ reference implementation. i.e. a diff of the output of 'unittest_NAME' to 'expect_unittest_NAME' must be empty, with the exception that trailing-spaces and line endings (\r, \n, etc.) are allowed to differ from the expected result.
 - All errors must be reported without crashing the program.
 - After errors occur, the stack must be cleared and not printed (in order to match the expected results).
-- It is allowed, but not required, for the interpreter to restart after errors.
-However, this must be transparent to the user.
+- The interpreter SHOULD restart after errors, transparent to the user.

 ## Language spec: